- China Tours +

 After enjoying Tibet, you can take time to enjoy the natural beauty from a train on the way out.
 You won't miss anything of the Tibet experience by travelling this way, and your plans are far less likely to be curtailed due to lack of train tickets.

 Mt.
 Everest Base Camp is far from Lhasa, and only a good transport solution will allow you to enjoy a smooth trip.
 We don't recommend buses.

 The most popular and comfortable way to go by road is to hire a van and a driver.

 With China Highlights, after your trip in Lhasa for the Potala Palace, Jokhang Temple, etc, your driver and tour guide will pick you up at your hotel.

 It will take about 6 hours from Lhasa to Shigatse.
 And then another 10 hours to base camp after taking a rest at Shigatse.
-When you arrive at base camp, you need to out and take the shuttle bus or walk to viewing point.

 You can take a train to Shigaste first instead of van.
 The journey between Lhasa and Shigatse is about 3 hours.
 There is 2 trains between Lhasa and Shigatse per day.
 And when you arrive at Shigatse, you are still suggested to take a van.

 You should not go to EBC on the same day you arrive in Tibet due to the high risk of acute altitude sickness.
 It is recommended to spend three days in Lhasa and Shigatse to acclimate and discover Tibetan culture, and arrange your Aliens' Travel Permit, before going above 4,000 meters.